 - 1. Applicant is admitted to the graduate program. - 2.
-An Official Declaration of Master's Degree (GR-1 Form) is submitted to the Office of Graduate Studies on the student's behalf. - 3.
 After completion of at least 8 credits, the student develops a project proposal.
-The proposal is reviewed and approved by a project committee.
-The Approval of Thesis or Project Proposal (GR-2 Form) is submitted to the Office of Graduate Studies on the student's behalf. - 4.
-Student may register for project credits (EDUC 799) and work on the project. - 5.
-Student schedules the professional project presentation by filing the Request for Thesis Defense/Project Presentation (GR-3 Form) when the project document is nearly complete. - 6.
+The proposal is reviewed and approved by a project committee. - 3.
+Student may register for project credits (EDUC 799) and work on the project. - 4.
 The student files an Application for Graduation with the Registrar's Office through the Student Information System (SIS).
-The application must be completed and submitted to the Office of the Registrar prior to November 1 for fall semester graduates and April 1 for spring and summer semester graduates. - 7.
+The application must be completed and submitted to the Office of the Registrar prior to November 1 for fall semester graduates and April 1 for spring and summer semester graduates. - 5.
 A professional project presentation takes place.
-Filing the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Graduate Studies Office indicates satisfactory completion of the professional project and presentation. - 8.
+Filing the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Graduate Studies Office indicates satisfactory completion of the professional project and presentation. - 6.
 Graduate receives diploma.